Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Experiments

+We use a set of scenarios consistent with the BLE localization experiments reported in NeRF2: 1) omnidirectional antenna measurements in a single-carrier system, with only the received signal power being recorded; and 2) high operating SNR (negligible noise).

-\textbf{Experimental Setup and Data Collection.} We evaluate four different scenarios, corresponding to rooms of sizes $10m \times 6m$, $8m \times 4m$, $8m \times 8m$, and $10m \times 6m$ respectively.
-Our experiments involve both real and simulated data for the first three scenarios.
-The real data comes from three different rooms in the NeRF2 dataset, with $806$, $479$, and $587$ samples, respectively.
-The simulated data is generated from the NeRF2 pre-trained model for the same three rooms, with a resolution of $0.1m$.
-The fourth scenario involves real RSSI data measured in a $10m \times 6m$ meeting room.
-We utilize a Turtlebot4 robot equipped with Lidar and SLAM capabilities as our mobile platform.
-The robot carries two key wireless systems: a 60 GHz mmWave system using MikroTik wAP 60G×3 routers, and a 5 GHz WiFi system consisting of an 802.11ac access point and an LG Nexus 5 smartphone using CSIKit for RSSI extraction.
-We measure $94$ real RSSI data in a $10m \times 6m$ meeting room.
+In the first 3 sets of experiments, we rely solely on the dataset provided in the original NeRF2 paper, which corresponds to rooms of sizes $10m \times 6m$, $8m \times 4m$, and $8m \times 8m$, respectively.
+Each scenario is shown in Fig.~\ref{fig: all NeRF2 scenario}, where the red-dots show the reported NeRF2 measurements taken along a trajectory within an indoor scenario with blockers and scatters (Fig. 12 of NeRF2 paper).
+The 4th dataset was collected in a $10m \times 6m$ meeting room at a local office, following the same procedure, to provide independent evidence.
+We utilize a Turtlebot4 robot as our mobile platform.
+The robot carries two key wireless systems: a 60 GHz mmWave system using MikroTik wAP 60G×3 routers, and a 5 GHz WiFi system consisting of an 802.11ac access point and an LG Nexus 5 smartphone using CSIKit to extract received signal strength information (RSSI).

-The ground truth of the received signal power for different scenarios is shown in Fig.~\ref{fig: all NeRF2 scenario}.
-The mesh plot represents the simulated data for the entire space, while the red dots indicate the real data.

-For the quasi-dynamic case, we used the simulated data from Scenario 1 as the RF Radiance Field for time slot $t$ and introduced a random bias term to model the RF Radiance Field for time slot $t+1$.

-\textbf{Evaluation Metrics} We computed the Median Absolute Error (Median AE) and the Mean Absolute Error (MAE) across the entire room, excluding the observations (training set), using a $0.1m$ resolution for the simulated data.
-For the real data, we evaluated the errors at all sampled positions, excluding the observations(training set).
+Additionally, we use the pre-trained NeRF2 model to simulate the received power across the entire room for scenarios 1-3 with a $0.1m$ resolution.

+In the Quasi-Dynamic case, we apply a perturbation to the pre-trained NeRF2 model to simulate a new RF Radiance Field.
+For a more realistic simulation, we use the Nvidia Sionna simulator \cite{hoydis2022sionna} to construct an RF Radiance Field with a $2m \times 2m$ object placed in a $4m \times 4m$ room.
+The object is then moved by $0.2m$ to a new position.
+It is important to note that our proposed method does not require prior knowledge of the object's position or the position of the transmitter.

+\textbf{Evaluation Metrics:} We evaluate the performance of our algorithm and NeRF2 based on the number of measurements, using the mean/median absolute error between the predicted signal strength of each method and the measured value at the remaining points.